mozilla-rally/rally/README.md

 3. Fork this repository.
 4. Update the WebExtensions manifest ([manifest.json](./manifest.json)) for your study.
 You should update the [`description`](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/manifest.json/description), [`author`](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/manifest.json/author), [`name`](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/manifest.json/name), [`version`](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/manifest.json/version), and [`homepage_url`](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/manifest.json/homepage_url) fields.
 The Rally team will provide a value for the `application.gecko.id` field.
 5. Update the Node.js package configuration [package.json](./package.json) for your study.
 You should update the `name`, `version`, `description`, `repository`, `keywords`, `author`, `license`, `bugs`, and `homepage` fields.
 6. In the forked repository, run `npm install` to install Node.js package dependencies.
-A new `node_modules/` folder will be automatically populated with these dependencies.
+A new `node_modules/` directory will be automatically populated with these dependencies.
-7. Run `npm run start`.
+7. Run `npm run start-dev`.
 The build system will build your study extension and launch Firefox with the study extension installed.
 8. Commit your study extension to a repository!
 You now have a clean and functional starting point for implementing your study.
 If this template is updated in future, you can also easily merge those updates into your study.

 ## Build System Commands